|Dr Saira Akhtar (f)|

 I qualified at Leeds in 1992 and went onto construct my own GP training scheme in Leeds with a 6 month beak to taste medicine down under in Perth, Western Australia.
 I completed my vocational training in 1997 and went onto perform locum work in the area until I was asked to join the Ilkley practice in 1998.

 My clinical interests include paediatrics, female health care and psychiatry.
 Since 2007 I have been a GP trainer and really enjoy the challenges this part of my job provides.
 In addition I also have been a GP appraiser for Bradford and Airedale PCT over the past 7 years.

 My outside interests include horse riding, running and spending time with my 3 children and of course my husband too!

 |Dr Gemma Sanderson (f)|

-Dr Sanderson is currently carrying out her GP Registrar training and will be with the practice until 2018
+Dr Sanderson is currently carrying out her GP Registrar training.

 |Dr Naomi Senior (f)|